-[40] The application satisfies the condition of s 190C(3).
+[45] For the above reasons the application does not satisfy the condition of s 190C(3).

-Subsection 190C(4) Authorisation/certification
+Subsection 190C(4)

+Authorisation/certification

 Under s 190C(4) the Registrar/delegate must be satisfied that either:

 - (a) the application has been certified under Part 11 by each representative Aboriginal/Torres Strait Islander body that could certify the application, or - (b) the applicant is a member of the native title claim group and is authorised to make the application, and deal with matters arising in relation to it, by all the other persons in the native title claim group.